himanshuh4cker/burp-suite-labs/INSTRUCTOR_GUIDE.md

 6. Visit `http://localhost:3000/debug-api-v2` in your browser.
 7. Copy the flag from the JSON response.

-### 🗣️ YouTube Script (What to Say)
-> *"In this challenge, we explore how Burp maps the target site.
-As we browse, Burp passively parses the HTML, finds scripts, and checks standard paths like robots.txt.
-Look at this javascript file: developers often leave comments referencing testing backups or backend APIs.
-By analyzing these scripts in Burp's Sitemap, we discover an undocumented debug API containing the flag!"*

-### ⚠️ Common Student Pitfalls
-* Manually guessing directories instead of using the Site map to see the nested structure.
-* Forgetting to check the **Response** tab in Burp when clicking on script nodes in the Site map.

 ### 💡 Concepts Taught
 * Active/Passive mapping